Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Evaluation

 \subsection{Reference Methods}

-We implement Burkhardt et al. anonymization method described in section \ref{sec:previous_work} on the entirety of each audio, using a threshold of 6dBFS for identifying low energy regions.
+We implement Burkhardt et al. anonymization method described in section \ref{sec:previous_work} on the entirety of each audio, using a threshold of $-6\,\mathrm{dB}$ relative to the maximum level for identifying low energy regions.

 We implement Cohen-Hadria’s method described in section \ref{sec:previous_work}.
-For the source separation step in Cohen-Hadria’s pipeline, we substitute their U-Net model with our HDemucs-based source separation, due to the unavailability of the original implementation.
+For the SI step in Cohen-Hadria’s pipeline, we substitute their U-Net model with our HDemucs-based SI, due to the unavailability of the original implementation.

-Additionally, we compare our HDemucs-based source separation approach with a pre-trained SepFormer model \cite{subakan2021attention}, an attention-based architecture provided by the SpeechBrain toolkit \cite{ravanelli_speechbrain_2021}.
+Additionally, we compare our HDemucs-based SI approach with a pre-trained SepFormer model \cite{subakan2021attention}, an attention-based architecture provided by the SpeechBrain toolkit \cite{ravanelli_speechbrain_2021}.
 This SepFormer is trained on the WHAM! dataset \cite{wichern2019wham}, which contains mixtures of speech and background environmental audio.
 It operates at a 16 kHz sampling rate.

-Finally, we include a white noise generator as a baseline.
-The entire audio is replaced with white noise, with no attempt at preservation of the original content.
-This baseline is not intended as a privacy-preserving strategy, but rather serves to illustrate how the evaluation metrics behave when no meaningful acoustic information is present in the signal.
+Finally, we include a white noise baseline where the entire audio is replaced with white noise.

-\section{Results}
+\subsection{Results}